 Due to the variable regulations around (de-)registration of pesticides, we are for the moment not including any specific chemical control recommendations.
 For further information, we recommend you visit the following resources:

-C. capitata is an important pest in Africa and has spread to almost every other continent to become the single most important pest species in its family.
+Ceratitis capitata is an important pest in Africa and has spread to almost every other continent to become the single most important pest species in its family.
 It is highly polyphagous and causes damage to a very wide range of unrelated fruit crops.
-In Mediterranean countries, it is particularly damaging to citrus and peach.
+In Mediterranean countries, it is particularly damaging to citrus and peach (Prunus persica).
 It may also transmit fruit-rotting fungi (Cayol et al., 1994).